awlsn/armory-search/README.md

-# armoury-search
+# armory-search

-This is a flexible search for the Diablo 2 mod Resurgence's Armoury pages.
+This is a flexible search for the Diablo 2 mod Resurgence's Armory pages.
 You can search through all item types using * characters as wildcards.